About AP® Calculus AB Exam

 - Prepare for College

-AP Calculus AB provides you with challenging, fast-paced courses.
-It covers more subject material than your regular high school lessons and encourages you to conduct research and analysis.
+AP Calculus AB provides you with challenging, fast-paced units.
+It covers more advanced subject material than your regular high school lessons and encourages you to engage in high level analysis.
 Getting exposure to college-level introductory courses while still in high school will ease your transition from high school to the first year of college.
 While having the opportunity to tap into your creativity and intellect, the exam will also prepare you for next-stage career goals and challenges.

 - Boost Your College Applications

 A course like the AP Calculus AB reflects your overall college readiness.
-This implies that admission officers immediately give your college application an additional weightage if you have taken the AP course.
+Admission officers tend to view college applications reflecting challenging AP courses more favorably compared to those transcripts with standard high school courses.
 85% of institutions report that a student’s AP experience favorably impacts admission decisions.
-Taking this course also indicates that you have worked hard and have acquired skills and intellect to take advanced college courses in math, which boosts your chances of selection exponentially.
+Taking this course indicates that you worked hard, , cultivated advanced skills, plus demonstrated the intellectual propensity to take advanced college courses in math, which boosts your chances of selection exponentially.

 - Earn College Credits!

 While different colleges have their requirements, the general rule is that AP Calculus AB is equivalent to first-semester college calculus.
-With a score of 3 or higher, colleges already recognize you as eligible to take higher-level courses.
-And because of this, most colleges across the United States would offer course credits to you.
+With a score of 3 or higher, many colleges recognize you as eligible to take higher-level courses.
+Because of this, most colleges across the United States would offer course credits to you.
 This is the most significant advantage of taking AP Calculus AB.

 - Strengthen Your Transcript